danielrosehill/Windsurf-Rules/latest.md

 Unless otherwise instrcuted, assume that Daniel's intention is to create private repositories.
 If the repo is public, assume that beyond not wishing to expose secrets, Daniel does not want to include PII and other private information.
 You may flag any that you encounter if the context is a public repo.

+## Netlify

+Static sties can be deployed through Netlify.
+The CLI is installed and authenticated.
+Do not deploy via Windsurf.

 ---

 ## CLIs & Tools